-Prepaid expenses of \$211,174 and \$266,319 at June 30, 2019 and 2018, respectively, consist of amounts paid for certain direct mail campaigns that will occur in the subsequent fiscal year.
+Prepaid expenses of \$126,265 and \$211,174 at June 30, 2020 and 2019, respectively, consist primarily of amounts paid for certain direct mail campaigns that will occur in the subsequent fiscal year.

 6. Liquidity

 Troops Direct regularly monitors liquidity required to meet its operating needs and other contractual commitments, while also striving to maximize the safeguarding of its available funds.
 Troops Direct has various sources of liquidity at its disposal, including cash and equivalents, and other sources (including the future collection of accounts and contributions receivable).